 - No estate at the end of the plan.

-- IRA to Roth IRA conversions are disallowed.
-At least one quantitative study (See page 47) demonstrates that conversions offer little economic advantage but increase taxes paid early retirement.
+- IRA to Roth IRA conversions are not included.
+At least one quantitative study (See page 47) reports that conversions offer little economic advantage but their dramatic increase in taxes paid in early retirement tends to panic the novice.

 - Uses generally agreed upon values for exogenous economic parameters: